 Assess Standard guides you through adding Checkr-designed quickstart templates.

-Select Add to automatically assess those records as Clear.
+Select Add to automatically assess those records as Eligible.

 Manage guidelines for lookback period